artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-centos.rst

       :language: bash
       :lines: 16-24

-   * Archivematica:

-      Use these commands to install the repositories:
+   * Archivematica - use these commands to install the repositories:

    .. literalinclude:: scripts/am18-centos-rpm.sh
       :language: bash